 CreativeACTIONs seeks to boost the momentum of creative movements, strengthen capacities for more sustainable creative ecosystems that can contribute to reaching Zimbabwe’s Sustainable Development Goals and targets.
-This is where we promote and showcase shared values of Zimbabwe and Europe.
+This is where we promote and showcase shared values of both Zimbabwe and Europe.
 Creative movements supported to promote values such as respect for cultural diversity and gender equality, freedom of expression, access to information and Culture and fundamental human rights; can contribute to social cohesion, help reduce inequalities and assist in improving viability of Zimbabwe's creative sector and its creative industries.
 While substantial creative capacities exist in Zimbabwe - reflecting the transformative power of Culture and the Arts; their manifestations vary in strength and relevance within increasingly digitalized global cultures.
 Creative sector innovations are powerful vectors for positive social values and behaviors.
 CreativeACTIONs proposes to strengthen identified creative and innovative capacities within targeted groups to strengthen their diversity of expression while boosting capacities to improve livelihoods and contributing to more cohesive communities.
 Here are some of those successes;